Skip to main content

 We use natural populations of social vertebrates and laboratory studies of microbes as our main study systems.
 One of our primary model systems is our long-term study of sparrow weaver societies in the Kalahari desert.

 Do get in touch if you are interested in joining the group!
-Find out more at www.animalsocieties.org

 Research projects

-Full details can be found on my research group website www.animalsocieties.org
+For more detail see my research group website www.animalsocieties.org

 Research networks

-COOPERATION & SENESCENCE IN SPARROW-WEAVER SOCIETIES
+COOPERATION & SENESCENCE IN KALAHARI SPARROW-WEAVER SOCIETIES

 MICROBIAL SENESCENCE & COOPERATION

-Stefano Pagliara, Angus Buckling, Bram Kuijper & John McNamara
+Stefano Pagliara, Angus Buckling, Bram Kuijper

 SENESCENCE IN EUROPEAN BADGERS